 Lastly, we talk to publishers literally daily either through our product marketing efforts, industry conferences or through our account team.

 So far, the publishers have been really receptive and pretty clear about what they like and what we need to improve.

-RAE: It has been widely reported that Google had inadvertently mentioned a lower forecast for their contextual advertising revenues re: their Adsense program.
-What is the opinion of the YPN team in regards to their own forecast for growth in the contextual advertising space?
+Rae: It has been widely reported that Google had inadvertently mentioned a lower forecast for their contextual advertising revenues re: their Adsense program.
+What is the opinion of the YPN team in regards to their forecast for growth in the contextual advertising space?

 As to specific market guidance, we are not able to provide additional information at this time.